alchitry/alchitry.github.io/content/news/alchitry-labs-V2.0.21-acf.md

 The Xilinx document [UG471](https://docs.amd.com/v/u/en-US/ug471_7Series_SelectIO) goes into a lot of detail about the various options.
 Not every option in that document is supported, however.

-Each IO standard has its requirements in order to use it.
+Each IO standard has its requirements to use it.
 The biggest constraint on these is the required VCCO.
 VCCO is the voltage used to power that bank of IO pins.
 Most banks on the Au are powered by 3.3V.